Jun 30, 2020 Jambo

 What to look for:

-• An SRM vendor that’s using security best practices, which includes things like data encryption, firewalls, and options like 2FA (two factor authentication) or SSO (single sign-on), etc. Also, look for an SRM that has user-based permissions.
-This feature enables you to add different levels of access for different users so you can restrict certain data.
+• Look for an SRM vendor that uses security best practices, such as data encryption, firewalls, and options like 2FA (two-factor authentication) or SSO (single sign-on).
+Also, look for an SRM that has user-based permissions.
+This feature enables you to add different levels of access for other users so you can restrict certain data.

 Risk 3

-• Illustrating the engagement that occurred: Can you easily pull your data to illustrate the history of engagement and consultation with one or many stakeholders over an extended period?
-If you can't do this, you can face problems later.
+• Illustrating the engagement: Can you easily pull your data to explain the history of engagement and consultation with one or many stakeholders over an extended period?
+If you can't, you will face problems later.

 What to look for: